Implications of the DLMA solution of $\theta_{12}$ for IceCube data using different astrophysical sources: Introduction

 Apart from the above cited shortcomings, one interesting problem in the standard neutrino oscillation sector is the existence of the Dark Large Mixing Angle (DLMA) solution of the solar mixing angle $\theta_{12}$.
-The existence of this solution was shown first in Ref.~\cite{Miranda:2004nb}.
+The DLMA solution is related to the standard Large Mixing Angle (LMA) solution of $\theta_{12}$ as $\theta_{12}^{DLMA} = 90^\circ - \theta_{12}^{LMA}$.
+The existence of this solution was shown initially in Ref.~\cite{deGouvea:2000pqg}.
+However, solar matter effects disfavoured~\cite{Choubey:2002nc} this solution.
+But, this solution resurfaced with the inclusion of NSI~\cite{Miranda:2004nb}.
 In Ref.~\cite{Gonzalez-Garcia:2013usa}, it was shown that the tension between the solar and KamLAND data regarding the measurement of $\Delta m^2_{21}$ can be resolved if one introduces non-standard interaction (NSI) in neutrino propagation \cite{Proceedings:2019qno}.
 However, due to the introduction of NSI, the values of $\theta_{12}$ greater than $45^\circ$ also became allowed.
 This solution of $\theta_{12}$ is known as the DLMA solution.
-The DLMA solution is related to the standard Large Mixing Angle (LMA) solution of $\theta_{12}$ as $\theta_{12}^{DLMA} = 90^\circ - \theta_{12}^{LMA}$.
-It has been shown that the DLMA solution is the manifestation of a generalized degeneracy appearing with the sign of $\Delta m^2_{31}$ \cite{Coloma:2016gei}.
+It has been shown that the DLMA solution is the manifestation of a generalized degeneracy appearing with the sign of $\Delta m^2_{31}$ when first order correction from NSI is added to the standard three flavour NC neutrino-quark interactions \cite{Coloma:2016gei}.
 This degeneracy implies that the neutrino mass ordering and the true nature of $\theta_{12}$ can not be determined from the neutrino oscillation experiment simultaneously.
-It was concluded that this degeneracy can only be solved if one of the quantities i.e., either the neutrino mass ordering or the true nature of $\theta_{12}$ can be measured from a non-oscillation experiment.
+It was concluded that this degeneracy can only be solved if one of the quantities i.e., either the neutrino mass ordering or the true nature of $\theta_{12}$ can be measured from a non-oscillation experiment \cite{Choubey:2019osj, Vishnudath:2019eiu}.
 The non-oscillation neutrino-nucleus scattering experiment COHERENT constrained the DLMA parameter space severely \cite{Coloma:2017ncl}.
-However, these bounds are model dependent and depend on the mass of the light mediator \cite{Denton:2018xmq}.
-From the previous global analysis \cite{Esteban:2018ppq}, it has been shown that the DLMA solution can be allowed at $3 \sigma$, when the NSI parameters have a smaller range of values and with light mediators of mass $\ge$ 10 MeV.
+However, these bounds are model dependent and depend on the mass of the light mediator \cite{Denton:2018xmq, Coloma:2017egw}.
+From the previous global analysis \cite{Esteban:2018ppq}, it has been shown that the DLMA solution can be allowed at $3 \sigma$ when the NSI parameters have a smaller range of values and with light mediators of mass $\ge$ 10 MeV.
 The latest global analysis shows that the DLMA solution is allowed at 97\% C.L. or above \cite{Coloma:2023ixt}.